-We lease approximately 69,000 square feet of office and laboratory space at our headquarters in South San Francisco, California under a lease that expires in March 2020.
-It will be replaced by a new operating lease for approximately 78,000 square feet in the same area.
-The term of the new lease, which is expected to commence when the old lease expires, is approximately 10 years.
-Additionally, we lease office, laboratory and manufacturing space in Singapore of approximately 40,000 square feet that expires in June 2022, and in Ontario, Canada approximately 44,500 square feet under a lease that expires in March 2026 and a second lease that was entered into during 2019 for approximately 19,000 square feet, which expires in March 2027.
-As of December 31, 2019, we also leased office space in Japan, China, and France, with various expiration dates through February 2026.
-In addition, we believe that our properties are in good condition and are adequate and suitable for their purposes.
-Refer to Note 7 of our consolidated financial statements for additional information about leased properties in this Form 10-K.
+We lease approximately 78,000 square feet of office and laboratory space at our headquarters in South San Francisco, California under a lease that commenced in March 2020 for a lease term of approximately 10 years.
+Additionally, we lease office, laboratory, and manufacturing space in Singapore consisting of approximately 40,000 square feet expiring in June 2022, and approximately 5,000 square feet expiring in January 2022.
+In Ontario, Canada, we have leased two properties, comprising approximately 44,500 square feet expiring in March 2026 and approximately 19,000 square feet expiring in March 2027.
+As of December 31, 2020, we also leased office space in Japan, China, and France, with various expiration dates through February 2026.
+We believe that our properties are in good condition and are adequate and suitable for their purposes.
+Refer to Note 10 of our consolidated financial statements for additional information about leased properties in this Form 10-K.